 This policy helps pay for repair or replacement of a contractor’s plastering hawks, sanders, stucco sprayers, and other tools if they are lost, stolen, or damaged.

-When an injury, theft, or auto accident occurs, you could face financial losses, lawsuits, or even bankruptcy.
-Plastering and stucco insurance can pay for expenses such as medical bills incurred by a customer tripping over your ladder, legal expenses if a client sues over damaged furniture, and more.
+When an injury, theft, or auto accident happens, you could face financial losses, lawsuits, or even bankruptcy.
+Plastering and stucco insurance can pay for expenses such as medical bills incurred by a customer tripping over your ladder, the replacement cost of a stolen work vehicle, and legal costs if a client sues over damaged furniture.